wlads/reefpoints/source/posts/2015-02-12-automating-reefpoints.md

 I also added a Slack notification so that people can see when new blog posts get published.
-The last thing I did was go into the Travis-CI setting and turned of the option to build Pull Requests, as that would publish articles before they were merged.
+The last thing I did was go into the Travis-CI setting and turned off the option to build Pull Requests, as that would publish articles before they were merged.
 I accidentally leaked the OAuth Token in the Travis logs (that's why the `script` step is redirecting output to `/dev/null`).